Ada-Developers-Academy/core-unit-3/state-and-event-handling/updating-state.md

 <br />

 Notice that the only change we needed to make was to add the `isPresent =>`, converting the expression into an anonymous arrow function.
-Recall that for arrow functions, a body made of a single expression is implicitly returned..
+Recall that for arrow functions, a body made of a single expression is implicitly returned.

 ### !end-callout